kimbugp/akorion/ReadME.md

 - Clone the application

 `git clone https://github.com/kimbugp/akorion.git`
+- Run `cd akorion` to move to the directory

 - Create a .env file using the .env.example file
 - Install dependencies with